-If flight safety is a concern that drives your flying anxiety, Breur notes that International Air Transport Association (IATA) data indicate that over 3.5 billion people flew safely on 37.6 million flights in 2015.
+If flight safety is a concern that drives your flying anxiety, Breur notes that International Air Transport Association (IATA) data indicate that 4.3 billion passengers flew safely on 46.1 million flights in 2018.
 Overcoming the fear of flying means focusing on flight safety, instead of the things that you imagine might go wrong.
 These other reassuring facts about flying will help as well.

 Learn about aviation